jaydevonline/jQuery-Nice-File-Input/README.md

 > For option 'margin' it should be minimum  14, here this digit is not showing px value.
 It is set by some calculation.

-> style can be changed by editing the stylesheet jquery.nicefileinput.css

 Any problems, please, let me know.